 Can You Visit Hot Gates of Thermopylae?

-Click here to book a private Delphi and Thermopylae tour from Athens at the price of today, Monday, May 29th 2023.
+Click here to book a private Delphi and Thermopylae tour from Athens at the price of today, [todaysdate].

 You can visit Hot Gates of Thermophylae, but you need to be aware of the fact that the actual pass where Spartans defeated Persians doesn’t exist any longer.

-The configuration of this area has changed over years, so the sea is now at 10km distance.
+The configuration of the and in this area has changed over years, so the sea is now at 10km distance.

 This is how the ancient Thermopylae Pass looks today.
 The sea has receded a few kilometers, making it difficult to imagine the ancient battle site

-The entrance is free, as the site is in the open and very close to the highway.
+The entrance is free, as the site is in the open and very close to the main road.

 You’ll need to use your imagination to recreate the fierce battle from the past.I imagine how cool this could be for history buffs.